RyanxLoi/jekyll-plain-resume/README.md

 ## How to Install the Theme

 1. Clone the repository.
-2. Run `bundle exec jekyll serve`
+2. Run `bundle exec jekyll serve`.
 3. If it compiles successfully, you can now see your resume.

 ## Adding Data to the Resume
 The resume loads data from the `_data` files.
 In this folder, you will find .yml files.
-This section will go through each .yml file and their formats.
+This is where you will be adding entries to display on your resume.

 All entries for each section begin with a `-`.
 Each line then follows a `key:value` format.
 Please see the existing .yml files for examples.